It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 - Liver abnormalities

 - H. pylori infection.

-According to research published in the International Journal of Women’s Health, hyperemesis gravidarum is associated with many risk factors; Pregnant women with this condition are more likely to be younger, pregnant for the first time, a person of color, and less likely to drink alcohol.
+According to research published in the International Journal of Women’s Health, hyperemesis gravidarum is associated with many risk factors; Pregnant women with this condition are more likely to be younger, pregnant for the first time, and a person of color, and less likely to drink alcohol.